jadijadi/gittutorial/all-notes-from-tutorial.md

       git restore --source=<commit> .
       ```

-8. **Branches:**
+8. **Working With Branches:**

-   Managing branches is essential for collaboration and project organization.
+   When you create a new branch, it **inherits the current state** of your working directory and index.Managing branches is essential for collaboration and project organization.
 Here are some branch-related commands:

-    - Show all branches in the project:
+    - To show all branches in the project:
       ```
       git branch
       ```
+      - The output highlights your current working branch with an astrix (\*).
+      Example:
+      > \$ git branch
+      >
+      > fixhtml
+      > \* master

     - Create a new branch for your project:
       ```